rajch/LBCC-book/chapter7.md

 ## Error, Error On The Wall

 We have introduced two new error values: 3 for variable already declared and 4 for variable not declared.
+In fact, we will need one more shortly, for variable type mismatch.
 We have to modify `CreateError` accordingly.
 Make the change in **Parser.vb**.

 ```vbnet
 Private Function CreateError( _